AdobeDocs/analytics.es-ES/help/analyze/analysis-workspace/build-workspace-project/t-freeform-project.md

    >[!NOTE]
    >
-   >A veces, aparece un mensaje «Grupo de informes incompatible» al cargar un proyecto (o cambiar a un grupo de informes) donde no todos los componentes (métricas/dimensiones) incluidos en el proyecto se incluyen en el grupo de informes.
+   >Sometimes, an "Incompatible Report Suite" message shows up when loading a project (or switching to a report suite) where not all of the components (metrics/dimensions) included in the project are included in the report suite.
 Se puede ver una lista de los componentes que no son compatibles.
 De este modo, podrá saber por qué aparece el mensaje.

 <table id="table_3989E45D9D4241CBB2E58B29DA257B2F">
  <thead>